potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 <div style="text-align: center; border: 1px solid black; margin: 1em; padding: 1em; font-style: italic;">How do you add numbers, when all you know is multiplication?</div>

-Of course, this can't be done precisely.
+This obviously can't be done precisely.
 But we can afford to be imprecise.
 We only need the sum type equivalent to $a+b$ to be representable by our hypothetical multiplication-based type equivalent to, say, $n$.
 In other words:

 $$n\geq a+b.$$